anu30singh/Awaaz/README.md

 ## Challenges we ran into?

-It was our first time using Unity.
+It was our first time using Django.
 Our team decided to work and explore a completely new domain.
-It was quite a challenge to not only learn about backend and unity but also make a prototype of website with it that too only in 24 hours!!
+It was quite a challenge to not only learn about backend and ui but also make a prototype of website with it that too only in 24 hours!!
 But hurray we made it.

 ## Accomplishments that we're proud of?